Top Things to Do in Fortitude Valley

 Budget Option

 Bunk Brisbane is a 2-star hostel with private rooms, family-style rooms, single-sex rooms, and co-ed rooms sleeping 1-20 guests.
-Some of the rooms at Bunk Brisbane have private bathrooms while others have shared bathrooms.
+Some rooms at Bunk Brisbane have private bathrooms, while others have shared bathrooms.

 Though there are family-style rooms, Bunk Brisbane is for those 18+.
 There is an outdoor pool, a 24-hour desk, a shared kitchen, and activities such as movie night, live music, and a game room at Bunk Brisbane.